Tuesday, April 13, 2010

 Sanhedrin 60 – Idol Worship Liability

-However, if one embraces, kisses, sweeps, sprinkles water, or washes, anoints, clothes, or shoes an idol, he merely transgresses a negative commandment.
+However, if one embraces, kisses, sweeps, sprinkles water, washes, anoints, clothes, or shoes an idol, he merely transgresses a negative commandment.
 If one vows in the name of an idol or swears in its name, one transgresses a negative commandment.
-Defecating to Baal Pe'or and throwing a stone at Markulis is a normal manner of service for these idols.
+Defecating to Baal Pe'or and throwing a stone at Markulis (Mercury) is a standard service for these idols.

-Art: Maria Hadfield Cosway - Persian Lady Worshipping the Rising Sun
+Art: Persian Lady Worshipping the Rising Sun by Maria Hadfield Cosway

 No comments: